brightspot/react-examples/file-uploads/README.md

 }
 ```

-You can also choose to select specific metadata keys:
+You can choose to select specific metadata keys:

 ```graphql
 query MyQuery {